Counselling & Student Therapy

 The academy also works closely with a range of external providers to provide more tailored support for those who require it.
 A selection of our external partners are listed below, however, this is by no means exhaustive and we are continually growing and building our community links for therapy and counselling.

 · Lifebeat – creative practice residentials

 · Manning Tutors – Academic tutoring

 · West London Zone – targeted mentoring programme

 · Future Men

 Our therapy and counselling teams work closely with the Care for Grenfell NHS team to ensure that students who have been traumatised by the Grenfell tragedy are offered the right support.
-Students at the academy may be referred to the Care for Grenfell for an assessment team via the schools weekly therapy hub, which is chaired by our clinical psychologist and assistant head for inclusion.
+Students at the academy may be referred to the Care for Grenfell for an assessment via the schools weekly therapy hub, which is advised by a clinical psychologist and led by our Director of Inclusion.